Create Recast Rules from the Findings Page

 Select the original result of the host audit, for example, Failed.

 Targets (Optional) Select Custom.
 If the rule will override other rules, a warning appears.
-The most recently created rule trumps other rules.
+The newest rule takes precedence over all conflicting earlier rules.

 Target Hosts

-For Custom targets, type a comma-separated list of IPv4 addresses or ranges, hostnames, Classless Inter-Domain Routing (CIDR) notation, or fully qualified domain names (FQDNs).
+For Custom targets, type a comma-separated list of IPv4 or IPv6 addresses or ranges, hostnames, Classless Inter-Domain Routing (CIDR) notation, or fully qualified domain names (FQDNs).
 The system supports up to 100 items.

 Expires (Optional) Select After or Exact Date.
 Then, type a date when the rule expires or click the icon and select a date.